Potential far-right victory in France seen as threat to EU

 Macron, the incumbent president with strong pro-European views, and Le Pen, an anti-immigration nationalist, couldn’t have more radically opposed visions of the EU.

-“The debate we will have in the next days is crucial to our country and to Europe,” Macron said after the results were announced.
-On Tuesday, he is heading to Strasbourg, the seat of the EU parliament, to speak about France's role in Europe.
-All polls show Macron is the favorite in the vote, but Le Pen has significantly narrowed the gap compared with the last presidential election five years ago.
+Macron headed on Tuesday to Strasbourg, the seat of the EU parliament, to speak about France's role in Europe.
+All polls show he is the favorite in the vote, but Le Pen has significantly narrowed the gap compared with the last presidential election five years ago.

 France has always stood at the heart of the EU — a founding member that has partnered with neighbor and historical rival Germany to turn the bloc into an economic giant and an icon of Western values.
 To hand that vaunted perch to a far-right politician would be bad enough.
 But, as coincidence would have it, France also holds the EU's rotating six-month presidency this spring, which also allows it to speak with the power of the 27.